Mathics3/mathics3-debugger/README.rst

 Mathics3 Module Examples
 ------------------------

-To enable debugging in Mathics3, install ``mathics3-debugger``.
+To enable debugging in Mathics3, install ``mathics3-trepan``.
 Inside a mathics3 session run::

-  In[1]:= LoadModule["pymathics.debugger"]
+  In[1]:= LoadModule["pymathics.trepan"]
-  Out[1]= "pymathics.debugger"
+  Out[1]= "pymathics.trepan"

 Next, you need to active some events to trigger going into the debugger::

   In[2]:= DebugActivate[mpmath->True]
   Out[2]=

-Other events include: "Debugger", "Get", "Numpy", "SymPy", "apply", and "evalMethd".
+Other events include: "Debugger", "Get", "Numpy", "SymPy", "apply", "evalMethod", and "evaluate".

 In the above, ``mpmath->True`` goes into the debugger anytime a mpmath function is called.
 ``Exp[1.0]`` is such a function::